ElenaCherpakova/wanderlust_connect/README.md

 ## Contributing 🤝

-Contributions to the Concert Diary project are welcome!
+Contributions to the Wanderlust Connect project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.

 ## License 📄